Abir-Bouhriz/IFC-Final-Project/README.md

 # IFC-Final-Project
-This repository is a challenge from IFC.js crash course to create a project gallery and 3d viewer with various BIM tools.
-It's built using web-ifc-three & the Three.js library.
+This repository is a challenge from IFC.js crash course which I applied the knowledge and skills I have gained throughout the course to create a web application using IFC.js and Three.js.
+The goal of this project is to build a simple interactive viewer for IFC files that allows users to visualize and explore 3D building models in a web browser.

 ## Tools & languages: